 The First Gear program helps shape Pitt inventions originating from University research from early-stage discovery to products and services that can be taken to market.
 The program offers hands-on guidance and mentorship that takes an inventor through the necessary steps in creating a go-to-market plan that can result in the creation of a new enterprise or licensing agreement for the technology.
 As a designated NSF I-Corps site, First Gear participants also receive $3,000 in funding to help validate the market-readiness of the innovation, and qualify for additional NSF funding of larger amounts.
 Want to learn more, watch the Pitt Ventures & NSF I-Corps info session.

-Apply to the August-October 2020 Cohort (See dates here.)
+Apply to the September 2020 Cohort (See dates here.)

 COVID-19 related and remote learning/communication technologies will be given special consideration in reviewing applications for the May-July Cohort.

 The Spring 2020 Cohort was focused for Pitt SHRS departments only.Learn about the SHRS Challenge cohort.

 A team working on a Pitt invention developed from University research (potential Pitt IP) that is comprised of the following:

 - Entrepreneurial Lead: Typically a student with deep knowledge of the innovation and a commitment to investigate the commercialization of the innovation, however can also be faculty or staff.

 - Academic Lead: Faculty with an appointment at the University involved with discovering the innovation – someone who would qualify to submit grant proposals to NSF.

 - Mentor: Skilled business leader with experience in bringing products to the market.
 The mentor will be responsible for advising the team on business matters that affect commercialization.
 The Innovation Institute team can help you identify (or provide) a mentor for your team.

 - Your team will be assigned a dedicated entrepreneurial mentor who will guide you through the process.